/>

 More Details

-Garmin released its latest kids smartwatch, the Bounce, last November.
-Along with real-time location tracking, it includes communication features, health and sleep tracking, games, and much more.
-As far as tracking goes, parents can use location tracking on the Bounce to view their child's current whereabouts in the Garmin app and be notified when they leave pre-approved areas.
+Garmin's latest kids' smartwatch, the Bounce, offers real-time location tracking, communication features, health and sleep tracking, games, and more.
+Regarding GPS, parents can use Bounce's location tracking to view their child's current whereabouts in the Garmin app and be notified when they leave pre-approved areas.

 Also: The best Garmin watches